SNUDerek/snuderek.github.com/sshguide.md

 user@local:~$ kill -15 12345
 ```

-## PYCHARM SETUP
+## DEVELOPING IN PYCHARM OVER SSH

-- create a new project
+- open Pycharm pro on local machine and create a new Pycharm Project project
 - for **Interpreter**, hit the gear icon on the right and choose `Add Remote...`
 - on the window, choose `SSH Credentials`
 - `Host` is your remote IP or domain address